 SHOREline is a youth empowerment program that seeks to provide an opportunity to make fundamental changes in the lives of youth, their families, their communities, and beyond.

-Informed by stories and data collected from the Gulf Coast Population Impact Project, we created the SHOREline Project with the support of the Baton Rouge Area Foundation to give youth a voice—and a platform—for encouraging their own recovery and the recovery of those around them.
+Informed by stories and data collected from the Gulf Coast Population Impact Project, the SHOREline Project was created with the support of the Baton Rouge Area Foundation to give youth a voice—and a platform—for encouraging their own recovery and the recovery of those around them.

 You can reach the team at email@example.com or by phone at our toll-free number 1 (866) 795-9513.